vbaghdas/fe-sample-project/README.md

 # SHOPPING CART PROJECT

-## Technologies: ReactJS, Redux, JavaScript, HTML5, CSS3, Bootstrap
+## Front End Technologies: ReactJS, Redux, JavaScript, HTML5, CSS3, Bootstrap
+## Back End Technologies: NodeJS, MongoDB, Mongoose, mLab, Express

+#### Description

+- A Shopping Cart application that allows users to add, delete, and update products from their cart.
+- Utilized Axios calls to get product information from a Mongo database and React/Redux to track the state of the application.
+- Implemented Bootstrap to design and create a clean mobile-first responsive experience.

 ### Setup Instructions